bhrutledge/exploring-venv/slides.md

 ---

-Adds shell commands for adding and activating virtualenvs by name
+Convenient access to virtualenvs by name

-Creates virtualenvs and project directories in separate, consistent locations
+Keeps virtualenvs and project directories in consistent, isolated locations

 Adds pre- and post- hooks for `activate` and `deactivate`